lalynjay/cassava_classification/reproducibility.md

 3. Prepare the data file.
 The zipped data file will need to be unzipped.
 This is done by running the following code:

         from zipfile import ZipFile
-        with ZipFile("data/cassava-disease.zip", 'r') as zObject:
+        with ZipFile("cassava-disease.zip", 'r') as zObject:
             zObject.extractall(path='./data')

 To unzip the data/train file:

-    with ZipFile("data/train.zip", 'r') as zObject:
+    with ZipFile("train.zip", 'r') as zObject:
         zObject.extractall(path='./data')